Pondblog |

 Tests on the painting called the Mandylion, revered as a miraculous imprinted image of Christ, have revealed it to have been made in the 13th century.
 There are several early versions of the image, but the one in Genoa is the first to have been subjected to a thorough scientific examination.

 From a writer's standpoint, this is a very odd piece done for the Washington Post by the president of the European Commission, Romano Prodi, and the European commissioner for external relations, Chris Patten.
 It was written to be published on the day of President Bush's meeting with European leaders.
 It is in two parts - the first a confident recitation of European complaints about American behaviour over Iraq, then a very abrupt bridge into a second part, which is a distinctly unconfident skitter over what needs to be done in the future, ending with the obligatory piece of sugary crap that always ends statements like this - "We hope, then, that the meeting we will have with President Bush today...will be an opportunity to demonstrate that, whatever differences we may have had, for the future we are united in a common resolve to work together, side by side as true partners to see the emergence of a pluralist, democratic Iraq, at peace with itself and its neighbors, playing a full role in the international community."
 I say it it is an odd statement because I'm surprised that the staffs of these two men would allow something quite so transparently unpolished to get into print, especially in one of the world's leading newspapers.
+Both of these men are soon leaving their offices, Romano Prodi at the end of his term, Chris Patten, who wanted to succeed him, because he became a political casuality of the Chirac-Blair arguments over the European Constitution.
+Patten often seems to use reason and intelligence to paper over an emotionally tempestuous nature, and I wonder if his reaction to being ruled out of the running to lead Europe might have had something to do with this statement's odd-ness.
+This statement was almost certainly an occasion when his emotion got the better of him.

 International investigators are examining whether Syria acquired nuclear technology and expertise through the black market network operated by Pakistani scientist Abdul Qadeer Khan, the Los Angeles Times quotes US officials and Western diplomats as having confirmed.
 "Intelligence reports indicate that Khan and some associates visited Syria in the late 1990s and later held clandestine meetings with Syrian nuclear officials in Iran, the diplomats said.
 Concerns were heightened after an experimental US electronic eavesdropping device recently picked up signals indicating that Syria was operating centrifuges, which enrich uranium for possible use in nuclear weapons."

+Orson Welles once called Jimmy Cagney "a displacer of air".
+The script of the 1940 film, White Heat, for example, called for massive grief in his character.
+"If you gave that scene to some of today's tough actors, Gene Hackman, Clint Eastwood, Robert Duvall," the Guardian suggests, "they might give you a hint of physical collapse, there might be a tear.
 "Cagney went crazy.
 Years later, there were extras in that scene who professed themselves terrified at what the actor did.
 He crushes his tin cup.
 He lets loose a terrible roar or scream.
 And he becomes consumed with violence.
 Asked where it came from, Cagney mentioned the memory of his own father in alcoholic fits, and something else seen in a mental hospital.
 But there was also the imagination that trusted nothing so much as the release of energy."

 25 June 2004

+China's People's Daily says a new railroad is to be built that will link Qinghai in China and Tibet.
+The Qinghai-Tibet Railway, the newspaper says, "is a project unequaled in terms of engineering cost, project duration, and transportation capacity so far.
+There are unparalleled difficulties to address regarding terrain and environmental protection for the constructors.
+Out of the 1,142 kilometers of railway, 960 kilometers are more than 4,000 meters above sea level and 550 kilometers are in areas of frozen earth.
+How to build a roadbed on the frozen earth of the plateau becomes the essential problem for the project."
 I remember reading Lobsang Rampa's book, The Third Eye, when I was in school many years ago, in which he claimed the only wheels that had ever been allowed in then-mysterious, pre-Chinese invasion Tibet were prayer wheels.
 Remember this guy?
 He claimed to have had a procedure done on his forehead by Tibetan Buddhist monks to allow him to see people's natures with that "third eye" of the book's title.
 What a profound disappointment it was to discover he'd made it all up, and that Tuesday Lobsang Rampa was really Cyril Henry Hoskins, born in Devon, England, the imaginative son of a plumber named Joseph Henry Hoskins.
 Still, I guess that was good preparation for knowing how to deal with all the other books in that vein that have been published - the rubbish about the Bermuda triangle, for instance, the spaceship airports in Peru and, looks like, the entire oeuvre of Carlos Castaneda.

 Visionary Arthur C Clarke writes about "terraforming" - altering planets in order to make them safe for human habitation - and about how the newly-discovered reality of Mars differs from the ideas he had as a young science fiction writer.

+In a Washington speech this week, International Atomic Energy Agency head Mohammad elBaradei is reported to have been unusually blunt in describing the danger that terrorists could obtain nuclear weapons.
 "We are actually having a race against time which I don't think that we can afford," he stated.
 "The danger is so imminent, not only with regard to countries acquiring nuclear weapons, but also terrorists getting their hands on some of these nuclear materials - uranium or plutonium."

+Two stories, both from Fox News, taking the UN Oil-for-Food scandal story a little further.
+In the first, Coalition Provisional Authority administrator Paul Bremer has been accused by US Rep. Christopher Shays of hindering, rather than helping, the investigation.
 In the second, Paul Volcker, the former Federal Reserve Chairman who is investigating the scandal for the United Nations, says it is obvious there were serious problems with the programme.
 However, he is optimistic he and his panel will get to the bottom of the oil-for-food program's problems.
 "I am confident, if we are permitted to proceed in an orderly way, that we can get the best explanation of the Oil-for-Food program, as administered by UN, that it is possible to get," he said.

+President Robert Mugabe's forecast of a bumper harvest this year in Zimbabwe was contradicted by his own government yesterday, when an official report said 2.3 million people needed immediate international food aid.
 The seizure of white-owned farms has combined with drought to cripple agriculture in Zimbabwe.
 But Mr Mugabe's official message is that his land grab has markedly increased production and made Zimbabwe self-sufficient.
 Last month, he refused help from the United Nations World Food Programme, saying: "Why foist this food upon us?
 We don't want to be choked."

 US Government and internet officials announced late on Thursday that a mysterious, large-scale Internet attack had begun, aimed at thousands of popular websites.
 The attackers are trying to implant hacker software on target computers that allows others to use their computers to surreptitiously route Internet spam e-mails.
 Anti-virus companies have already worked out how to immunize computers against this attack, so dealing with this latest threat is easy - update your software now.